DevExpress/testcafe/docs/articles/documentation/recipes/using-testcafe-with-gulp.md

 If you are using Gulp to organize your build process, you can easily integrate TestCafe into the workflow.

-Suppose you have a project with Gulp.js set to run build tasks.
+Suppose you have a project that uses Gulp.js to run build tasks.
 To integrate TestCafe into the project, go through these steps.

 * [Step 1 - Install TestCafe Gulp Plugin](#step-1---install-testcafe-gulp-plugin)
 * [Step 2 - Create a TestCafe Gulp Task](#step-2---create-a-testcafe-gulp-task)